swiftlang/swift-testing/Sources/Testing/Testing.docc/Attachments.md

 | Windows | [`HBITMAP`](https://learn.microsoft.com/en-us/windows/win32/gdi/bitmaps), [`HICON`](https://learn.microsoft.com/en-us/windows/win32/menurc/icons), [`IWICBitmapSource`](https://learn.microsoft.com/en-us/windows/win32/api/wincodec/nn-wincodec-iwicbitmapsource) (including its subclasses declared by Windows Imaging Component) |

-When you attach an image to a test, you can specify the image format to use in addition to a preferred name:
+When you attach an image to a test, you can specify the image format to use in addition to a preferred name.

 ```swift
 struct SalesReport { ... }